Louisiana Highway 89: History

 In the original Louisiana Highway system in use between 1921 and 1955, the modern LA 89 was part of two different routes: State Route 448 from Delcambre to Lozes and State Route 539 from Lozes to Youngsville.
 These routes were added to the state highway system in 1928 and 1930, respectively.
 Route 448 was an unimproved road within Vermilion Parish until it was graveled in 1933.
 The remainder of Route 448 to Lozes and the entirety of Route 539 were existing gravel roadways when designated as state highways.
 The alignment of the portions of both routes now followed by LA 89 remained the same during the pre-1955 era.
 Only the section between LA 682 and Lozes was paved during this time, apart from some municipal paving in the center of Youngsville.

 LA 89 was designated in the 1955 renumbering, creating a continuous route from Delcambre to Youngsville.
 It also included the current LA 89-1 from Youngsville as far as LA 182 in Broussard, which was at that time a junction with US 90.

 In the early 1960s, US 90 was relocated from what is now LA 182 to its current route, known as the Evangeline Thruway, between Lafayette and Billeaud.
 In the late 1970s, LA 89 was extended along Southpark Road, an existing local road, providing a state-maintained connection with the new alignment of US 90.
 The remainder of LA 89 between Delcambre and Youngsville had been paved by the mid-1960s.

 In 2013, 0.26 mi of LA 89 in the center of Youngsville was transferred to the city following a highway improvement project that featured the construction of a new roundabout at the junction with LA 92.
 This created a discontinuity in state maintenance of LA 89, and the portion of the highway north of the roundabout was re-designated as LA 89-1.
-As of 2018, the portion of LA 89-1 from the roundabout to Heart D Farm Road is under agreement to be removed from the state highway system and transferred to local control.
+In 2024, the portion of LA 89-1 from the roundabout to Heart D Farm Road was removed from the state highway system and transferred to local control.
+The remainder of LA 89-1 is still under agreement to be removed in the future.